erichaagdev/erichaag.dev/blog/posts/bootiful-builds-best-practices-spring-boot-gradle/index.md

 }
 ```

-You can learn more about test suites in the Gradle documentation: https://docs.gradle.org/current/userguide/jvm_test_suite_plugin.html
+You can learn more about [test suites](https://docs.gradle.org/current/userguide/jvm_test_suite_plugin.html) in the Gradle documentation.

 ### 10. Centralize dependencies using version catalogs